This sets out how SimpleMed and its partners use and protect any information that you give us when you use this website.

 SimpleMed (“we” or “us”) take the privacy of your information very seriously.
 Our Privacy and Data Protection Policy is designed to tell you, the user of our website simplemed.co.uk and any other services provided by us via and technology or media (the “Service”) about our practices regarding the collection, use and disclosure of personal and other information about you or your business that may be provided via the or collected through other means such as an online form, email or telephone communication.

 This policy applies to information provided by our users and registered members.
 By using the Service, you are consenting to the collection, use, and disclosure of that information about you in accordance with, and are agreeing to be bound by, this Privacy and Data Protection Policy.
+You are able to revoke this consent at any time.

 2. Our policy